MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 - The system administrator in the environment.

-- Any security role that has share permissions on the process mining capability system entities.
+- Any security role that has share permissions on the process mining system entities.

 The share action is also available on the process details page with the same conditions.
 For process mining, only the co-owner and viewer roles are available for sharing with others.